 With Easter and other holidays right around the corner, we know that candy is in abundance for a while, but just because we humans love a sweet treat now and again doesn’t mean that it’s safe for our dogs or cats.
 As you likely know, chocolate is a poison for animals and should never be given to them.
 With Easter baskets, so many chocolates come wrapped in shiny aluminum or in a bed of fake grass, both of which are very tempting for cats.
 Whether through poisoning or obstruction, Easter goodies can be fatal!

 Are you chomping at the bit to clean up, mulch and plant your flower beds?
-What about weeding your lawn?
+What about eliminating those pesky weeds in your lawn?
 All of those activities carry inherent dangers for your pets!
 For example, cocoa bean mulch is toxic and any type of mulch if ingested can result in an obstruction.
-Choose your plants wisely since many, like lilies, daffodils, and azaleas, are extremely dangerous to pets.
-Keep your pet out of areas being treated with pesticides—even if the products are marked “safe for pets”.
+Be picky with plant selection as well since many, like lilies, daffodils, azaleas, are extremely dangerous to pets.
+And of course, keep your pet out of any area being treated with pesticides”even if the products are marked œsafe for pets.
 Click here for a more in-depth discussion.

 For more information on spring safety tips for your pets, check out the ASPCA pet care safety tips.